 This efficiency in communicating due to the inclination to music could be translated into high self-esteem that provides enormous social and personal benefits to the child.

-In another study, children who were members of the school band in different schools in the United States tend to become appreciative, disciplined, fun, active and with mature relationships, which are vital in building relationships with different types of people.
+In another study, children who were members of the school band in different schools in the United States tend to become appreciative, disciplined, fun, active, and mature relationships, which are vital in building relationships with different types of people.

 Indeed, music has many known benefits since time immemorial.
 Making it a habit to incorporate music into our daily regime, especially those that promote well-being, could be a great idea in attaining physical and psychological health.